ephraimnkh/currency-converter/README.md

 The Currency Converter also has a dark mode.

-Before running this project you will need a .env file with a Free API key from [ExchangeRate-API](https://www.exchangerate-api.com/).
+Before running this project you will need a .env file with a Free API key from <a href="https://www.exchangerate-api.com/" target="_blank">ExchangeRate-API</a>.
 The API key will have to be called `EXCHANGERATE_API_KEY` in the .env file.

 After cloning this to your device and switching to the project directory in your terminal/command prompt:
 Run `npm install`